Reconfigurable hydrostatics: Toward versatile and efficient load-bearing robotics: Experimental Validation

 \subsubsection{Valve Switching Delay}

 For walking and running, the valves were switched $\approx$~65~ms in advance so that the legs get connected at the right time.
 For a realistic use-case scenario, we would need to estimate the percentage of the gait cycle in real time to synchronize leg connections.
-Moreover, the tests do not show if the swinging leg would be hindered by the valve momentarily blocking the transmission during switching.
-Indeed, if the valves are too slow or the transmissions very stiff, the user may feel resistance if he compresses the transmission during switching.
+Moreover, the tests do not show whether the swinging leg would be hampered by the valve momentarily blocking the transmission during switching.
+In fact, if the valves are too slow or the transmissions very stiff, the user may feel resistance if he compresses the transmission during switching.
 This is addressed in section~\ref{section:transientsValves}.
-Though, if the user pulls on the transmission while switching, he would not feel resistance because hydrostatic transmissions cannot transmit tensile forces.
+However, if the user pulls on the transmission while switching, he would not feel resistance because hydrostatic transmissions cannot transmit tensile forces.

-Despite these challenges, the force tracking of vertical GRF of walking and running is feasible.
-Next is compared the experimental energy consumption of the proposed concept over a simulated fully actuated one to verify the efficiency advantage.
+Despite these challenges, vertical GRF tracking for walking and running appears feasible.
+Next, we compare the experimental energy consumption of the proposed concept with that of a fully actuated one to verify the efficiency advantage.